Derrick Sherwin

 Derrick George Sherwin (16 April 1936 – 17 October 2018) was an English television producer, writer, story editor and actor.
 After beginning his career in the theatre, Sherwin became an actor in television before moving into writing.
 He became the story editor on Doctor Who and, as the producer of the series in 1969, he oversaw the transition from black-and-white to colour by producing Patrick Troughton's final story and Jon Pertwee's first.
 He also co-produced Paul Temple for the BBC.

 Early life

 Sherwin began his career in the theatre and worked as a junior set designer, scenic artist, scene shifter, stage manager and lighting designer.
-He also spent two years of National Service in the Royal Air Force.
-Following this, Sherwin established himself as an actor in theatre, films and television.
-While still working as an actor, Sherwin also began work as a freelance writer, contributing scripts to series such as Crossroads and Z-Cars.
+He also spent two years of national service in the Royal Air Force.
+Following this, he established himself as an actor in theatre, films and television.
+While still working as an actor, he also began work as a freelance writer, contributing scripts to series such as Crossroads and Z-Cars.